Gaussianization and eigenvalue statistics for random quantum channels (III): Application of Gaussianization: Pure states through random quantum channels

-One recognizes the moment-cumulant formula from free probability theory.
-Hence, the limiting distribution of $cnZ$ has cumulants of all order equal to $c$ and one identifies the free Poisson distribution of parameter $c$.
+One recognizes the moment--cumulant formula from free probability theory.
+Hence, the limiting distribution of $cnZ$ has cumulants of all orders equal to $c$ and we identify the free Poisson distribution of parameter $c$.
 Let us now show that almost sure convergence holds:

 Using the same classical technique as in the first regime, we show that the series